 Proust, Marcel

 Purkey, William (1929- ).
-U.S. author and professor emeritus at the University of North Carolina at Greensboro.
+American author and professor emeritus at the University of North Carolina at Greensboro.
 He is the developer of a communication model called “Invitational Education” and co-founder with Betty Siegel of the International Alliance for Invitational Education.

 Quarles, Francis